ansys/pyansys-math/doc/source/contributing/index.rst

 --------------

 Use the `AnsysMath Issues <amath_issues_>`_ page to submit questions, report bugs, and request new features.
-When possible,use these issue
+When possible, use these issue
 templates:

 * Bug report template